 The life-controlling cycle of selling sex to buy and take drugs (for themselves and often for a coercive boyfriend) stops women taking care of their basic needs.
 They are acutely malnourished and many are so ill that they should be hospitalised.
 Outreach teams meet women’s basic needs by providing nutritious food, first aid, warm clothing, condoms, safety alarms etc. They provide the chance to talk and get advice in a safe space and encourage women to get more in-depth help by visiting our drop-in or seeing a caseworker.

 Outreach teams also give emergency help in a crisis, for example when a woman has been attacked.
 In these cases highly-trained volunteers can support a woman to give details of the attack which can then be used to warn other women (Ugly Mugs).
-Read Jo’s first hand account on pages 4-5 of taking an Ugly Mug report on the van.
+Read Jo’s first hand account of taking an Ugly Mug report on the van.